nesto-software/ProxySuite/README.md

 - :hourglass_flowing_sand: Saves you time if you want to get data out of target systems without writing emulators for client devices (e.g. virtual printer protocol stacks)
 - :raised_hands: Many real-world use cases, such as virtual printers or human interface devices (e.g. keyloggers)
 - :tongue: Circumvents hardware vendor restrictions often seen with closed (source) systems - no access to software on host or client device is needed; only wiring of peripherals to be changed
-- :microscope: Provides hardware approaches for fully transparent, passive filtering - allowing unaltered operation of present systems
+- :microscope: Provides out-of-band (hardware) approaches for fully transparent, passive filtering - allowing unaltered operation of present systems
-- :guardsman: Provides software approaches for active data forwarding - giving you full control over the data stream
+- :guardsman: Provides in-band (software) approaches for active data forwarding - giving you full control over the data stream
 - :bulb: Reference for everyone who wonders how to code for all of these (retro) interfaces using a Raspberry Pi (or similar arm devices)
 - :runner: Fast dev environment setup if you want to support this project due to [VSCode Remote Docker Containers](https://code.visualstudio.com/docs/remote/containers) integration